HQLab-PET/Fully3D-Latex-Template/README.md

 pdflatex fully3d_template.tex
 ```

-Alternatively, simply run the build chain including pdflatex and bibtex of your favorite LaTex editor, or use the online LaTeX editor overleaf (https://www.overleaf.com/).
+Alternatively, run the build chain including pdflatex and bibtex of your favorite LaTex editor, or use the online LaTeX editor overleaf (https://www.overleaf.com/).